xxx/rf_rgb/README.md

 ## Protocol Notes

-When commands are sent from the host to the OUT endpoint, there is a response that can be read from IN endpoint #3, but this module ignores these responses completely at time of writing.

 Some effects have a User 1-3 setting in the Windows UI.
 It's not clear what these are actually for, and are mostly ignored in this module for now.